 Try to reduce your dry cleaning costs, but plan for them when needed.

 15. Formal occasion clothes

 You might not need a new formal dress or suit very often, but an occasion will probably arise every so often that requires one.
-While you don’t have to break the bank to be fashionable, formal events sometimes call for a splurge or a new pair of shoes, and it’s always best to budget for this in advance.
+While you can be fashionable on a budget, formal events sometimes call for a splurge or a new pair of shoes, and it’s always best to budget for this in advance.

 16. Hobby supplies

 Are you an avid gardener, knitter, baker, or something else?
 Hobbies can keep us sane (especially stress relieving hobbies!) and are definitely worth the cost.